DonRomaniello/Tidey/README.md

 To take a simple example, imagine dropping a small stone into a bucket of water.
 If you drop it near the edge, the pattern of waves will be different than if you drop it in the center.

-If instead of being a cylinder, the walls of the bucket instead resembled the world’s coastlines, the patterns would become very complicated indeed.
+If instead of being a cylinder, the walls of the bucket resembled the world’s coastlines, the patterns would become very complicated indeed.

 Thankfully, determining when all those reflections are going to reach a specific point doesn’t require modeling the world’s oceans.
 At least a month of observations from a single station, coupled with the mathematical techniques of Fourier Analysis will produce all the information you need